computationalprivacy/mosaic_memory/slimpajama/README.md

 --target-sequences-path /working/dir/target_sequences.pkl \
 ```

-This produces a number of files in `/working/dir/scan/` - all that is needed to build the final graphs
+This step is expected to take ~36 hours.
+It produces a number of files in `/working/dir/scan/` - all that is needed to build the final graphs
 using `plot_near_duplicates.py`